Serui Kota

-Serui Kota (Seroei) is a town and the capital of the Yapen Islands Regency of Papua, Indonesia.
-As of 2021, the town had a population of 13,568.
-It is located on the island of Yapen.
+Serui Kota (called "Seroei" in Dutch) is a town and the capital of the Yapen Islands Regency of Papua, Indonesia.
+As of 2024, the 26.39 km^{2} district containing the town (Distrik Yapen Selatan) had a population of 36,286, while the adjacent 23.80 km^{2} Distrik Anataurei (part of the urban area, and previously part of the same district) had a population of 15,758.
+It is located on the south coast of the island of Yapen in Cenderawasih Bay to the north of Papua.